Contributing Guide

 Rust crates vs FFI libraries

 The implementation of the rust crate should be completely seperate from the foreign interfaces.
-For example, algokit_transact does not depend on UniFFI or wasm-bindgen.
+For example, algokit_transact does not depend on UniFFI.
 Instead, there's a seperate crate algokit_transact_ffi that provides the foreign interfaces.

 Development Tools and Commands